 To allow time for, among other things, any necessary post-award review, modification, and clearance by OJP of the proposed budget, applicants should propose an award start date of August 1, 2017.
-Although NIJ anticipates that funds awarded under this solicitation will be made available on August 1, 2017, the applicant and the doctoral student are cautioned not to anticipate the availability of funds for meeting any necessary or required expenses for the fall 2017 semester or quarter until the requirements stipulated under Doctoral Student Eligibility have been met in full.
+Although NIJ anticipates that funds awarded under this GRF-STEM solicitation will be made available on August 1, 2017, the applicant academic institution and doctoral student are cautioned not to anticipate the availability of funds for meeting any necessary or required expenses for the fall 2017 semester or quarter until the requirements stipulated under Doctoral Student Eligibility have been met in full.

 The total period of performance of an award will not exceed five years.
-The applicant's budget narrative and budget detail worksheet should reflect the entire proposed project timeline of up to 12-months.
+The applicant's budget narrative and budget detail worksheet should reflect the entire proposed project timeline of up to three years, in discrete 12-month increments.
+However, Application for Federal Assistance (SF-424) should only reflect the first 12-months funding requirement.